drivera123/LDRS500/assignment-4.md

 If you only had one year left to live, how would you spend it?

 Think beyond clichés \(e.g. Love makes the world go ‘round\) to insights that are unique to you.
 How might others benefit from hearing this story and your personal connection to it?
 How does this story point to your vision as a leader?

 Criteria and Evaluation

 _Delivery_

-non-verbal mannerisms and gestures appear natural \(1 point\)

-appropriate vocal animation, articulation, tone, volume \(1 point\)
+appropriate vocal animation, articulation, tone, volume, fluid communication \(1 point\)

-Confidently communicated – you glance at but don't read notes \(1 point\)

 _Organization_

-Story is clear, well organized \(1 point\)
+Story is clear, well organized, structure is explained in the introduction and there are 3 definable points \(2 point\)

 Fits within 3-5 minutes but no more than 6 minutes \(1 point\)

 _Subject Knowledge and Application_

-Story relates a point or lesson connected to your leadership \(2 points\)
+Story relates a point or lesson connected to _your_ leadership \(2 points\)

-Introduction sets the context for why your particular story is useful to tell \(1 point\)
+Introduction includes grabber, subject and message or main point \(3 points\)

-Conclusion hones in on the leadership lesson \(1 point\)
+Conclusion hones in on the leadership lesson: restates the message or main point and gives a call to action \(2 points\)

-Reasonable depth given the limitations of time/demonstrated thoughtfulness \(1 point\)

-Grammar and expression communicates clearly and without ambiguity or confusion. \(1 point\)

 Substantive response to two stories by colleagues in the class \(4 points\)

 To help you understand the purpose and value of this assignment consider the following article and comment: